laneenget/voting-system/Project1/Project1README.md

 please note that if there is a compilation error, it may be due to not being able to find JUnit.
 This can be solved by moving the test files with the code to the Testing folder while you run the program.

+Please refer to Misc.
+Notes below for dependency information.

 ## Notes on Testing
 Please note that for our final product, many of the methods that are used in tests are private, primarily in IR, CPL, etc. as there is no reason to use them